Horace James Page 1857 - 1936

 (Links to Trove articles)

-1898, after three months in the South Australian Militia, HJP joined the 3rd Bushman Contingent, bound for the Boer War in Africa.
-This contingent of 99 men was to become known later as the 3rd South Australian Citizens Bushman Contingent, as it was funded by public subscription from the South Australian people.
+In late 1898, after three months in the South Australian Militia, HJP joined the 3rd Bushman Contingent, bound for the Boer War in Africa.
+This contingent of 99 men was to become known later as the 3rd South Australian Citizen’s Bushman Contingent, as it was funded by public subscription from the South Australian people.

 The contingent was lead by Captain Samual Grau Hubbe, who was killed in action at Ottoshoop on 12th September 1900.
 Then Captain A.E.
 Collins took command.